aRI0U/RandLA-Net-pytorch/README.md

   python3 train.py
   ```

-  ⋅⋅⋅Add flag `--gpu` to train the model on GPU instead of CPU.
+  Add flag `--gpu` to train the model on GPU instead of CPU.

 - Evaluate a model